gdurante2019/llm-zoomcamp-2026/README.md

-# llm-zoomcamp-2026
+# LLM Zoomcamp 2026

 This repo contains work for DataTalksClub's 2026 LLM Zoomcamp.
+The course homepage is at https://github.com/DataTalksClub/llm-zoomcamp/tree/main.

 This is the third iteration of this program.
-Unsurprisingly, the course has undergone substantial revisions since the first offering, but the foundational premise of building LLM apps with RAG (Retrieval Augmented Generation), agents, and vector search remains the same.
+The course has undergone revisions since the first offering, but the foundational concepts of building LLM apps with RAG (Retrieval Augmented Generation), agents, and vector search remain the same.

 The course takes us through initial setup of Agentic RAG all the way through to an end-to-end application, including orchestration, data ingestion, evaluation, and monitoring.
 Students who complete capstone projects that meet course requirements receive a certificate at the end.